 I decided to kickstart my zero-waste adventures with a 30-day new year’s resolution challenge.
 The goal is to produce no garbage for the month of January.
 I repeat no garbage!
-I’ll permit myself to buy new recyclable and compostable products like aluminium cans, glass bottles or paper, but I’ll aim to reduce those significantly as well.
-Another rule: No plastic!
+I’ll permit myself to buy new recyclable and compostable products like aluminum cans, glass bottles or paper, but I’ll aim to reduce those as well.
+Another rule: no plastic!
 I’ll keep all my current plastic items but refuse to bring new ones into my life.

 After weeks of research, I learned that zero-waste is a pretty loosely defined term, not meant to taken literally.
 We can’t actually produce ZERO waste.
 I mean, we breathe, we poop, we waste.
 We’re human.
 For me, the idea is to shed as little garbage from our daily habits as possible.
 It’s no easy feat but it’s doable.

 In fact, the idea is kind of exhilarating.
 It’s a huge middle finger to the ugly side of consumerism.
-That feeling that we’ll never have enough because the objects we buy don’t really fulfil us.
 Don’t get me wrong, I love to consume!
 I know not all consumption is empty or ugly.
-I love clothes, kitchenware, and I love to eat out!
-A lot of take-out.
+I love clothes, kitchenware and I love to eat out!
+Like a lot of take-out.
 As I’m writing this right I am eating out of a plastic takeout container.
 It’s bad.
 This won’t be easy for me.
-I don’t I’ll ever kick the desire to consume products and buy new objects but I’m hoping the challenge will teach me to buy with intention and support eco-friendly businesses.
+I doubt I’ll ever kick the desire to consume but I’m hoping the challenge will teach me to buy with intention and support eco-friendly businesses.